aspittel/programming001/readme.md

 Programming, at its core, is taking a big problem and breaking it into smaller and smaller problems until they  are small enough that we can tell the computer to solve that problem.

 ## Where can you see programs in use?
-Anywhere!
+Everywhere!
 From your operating system on your computer through complex websites, all are written using code!
-Older (and newer!) cell phones, fancy coffee machines, self driving cars, and most TVs use code to run in addition to your desktop or laptop computer.
+Older (and newer!) cell phones, fancy coffee machines, self driving cars, Facebook, Amazon, an ATM, the Lyft App, metro card reloaders, supermarket scanners, and most TVs use code to run in addition to your desktop or laptop computer.

 ## What are programming languages?
 Computers can't understand natural language by default, though they are getting closer and closer to being able to!